clemmentin/BackTester/README.md

     ```

 3.  **Configure API Key (Optional):**
-    To fetch macroeconomic data, create a `.env` file with your FRED API key:
+    To fetch macroeconomic data from FRED, create a `.env` file with your API key:
     ```bash
     echo "FRED_API_KEY=your_api_key_here" > .env
     ```